bmanders716/bmanders716.github.io/cookbook.md

 stock or boiled milk.

-Mutton Cutlets ‡ la Milanaise.
+Mutton Cutlets ‡†¨a Milanaise.

 _Ingredients_--7 or more mutton cutlets.
                2 eggs, white bread-crumbs.
-               3†oz.
+               3‡Ø∫.
 Parmesan cheese, grated.
                A little boiled macaroni.
-               Ω pint brown sauce.
+               Ì†∞int brown sauce.
                Some mashed potatoes.
-               2†oz. clarified butter, or the fat skimming of the stock-pot.
+               2‡Ø∫. clarified butter, or the fat skimming of the stock-pot.

 _Method._--Trim the cutlets neatly.

-Brush them with egg and cover them with bread-crumbs mixed with 2†oz. of the grated cheese.
+Brush them with egg and cover them with bread-crumbs mixed with 2‡Ø∫. of the grated cheese.

 Fry them for about five minutes in a cutlet pan.

-Dish them on a border of mashed potatoes and put some nicely-cooked macaroni in the centre with 1†oz. of grated cheese.
+Dish them on a border of mashed potatoes and put some nicely-cooked macaroni in the centre with 1‡Ø∫. of grated cheese.

 Pour the brown sauce round them and serve very hot.

 Chaud-froid Chicken.

-Cold EntrÈe for Suppers and Luncheons.
+Cold EntrÈ•†for Suppers and Luncheons.

 _Ingredients_--The best joints of 2 chickens.
-               1 pint of _BÈchamel_ sauce.
+               1 pint of _BÈ£®amel_ sauce.
-               º†oz. of Swinborne's or Nelson's Gelatine.
+               Ï†Øz. of Swinborne's or Nelson's Gelatine.
                Some aspic jelly.
                Endive and lettuce.